 This is a shortcoming of which the City is well cognizant, in that at present there are no emergency shelter or transitional housing facilities located in the city itself.
 The City is exploring two options for addressing this shortcoming: a) arranging for providers of such facilities located in adjacent communities to serve the Carson homeless, or b) becoming a provider of such services itself.
-However, the City was not able to address this issue during PY 2020.
+However, the City was not able to address this issue during PY 2021.

 The Coordinated Entry System (CES) facilitates the coordination and management of resources and services through the crisis response system.
 CES allows users to efficiently and effectively connect people to interventions that aim to rapidly resolve their housing crises.
 CES works to connect the highest need, most vulnerable persons in the community to available housing and supportive services equitably.
-Cumulative CES statistics for Carson from 7/1/2020 to 12/31/2020 as provided by LAHSA are as follows:
+Cumulative CES statistics for Carson from 7/1/2020 to 12/31/2020 as provided by LAHSA (the most recent data City staff could obtain) are as follows: